apurba420/Contract_Opportunity/README.md

 SA5.
 Situational Awareness

 Developing prototype systems and scalable software and platform solutions for the integration of disparate data with analytical capabilities to support early warning, situational awareness and informed decision making for CBRN and emerging disease events.

+### Steps

+For this exercise, you are requested to use the following public website from US federal government which lists all upcoming and past opportunities.

+### Link for the dataset: https://beta.sam.gov/

+You can create an account on the website for free and start searching for opportunities.
+Note this is a public website and there are no restrictions on data published on this site.
+You are not limited to only this source and are free explore other possible websites that list US Federal government opportunities.
+But make sure you capture opportunities that are due in future and not the expired one’s.

+## Task 1: Determine all fields (metadata) that you think will be most relevant for XYZ Inc.’s management team for each opportunity.

+For e.g., Name of the Opportunity, Soliciting Agency, NAICS Code etc.
+## Task 2: Search through the list of opportunities and identify at-least Ten opportunities in each Solution Area of XYZ Inc.